dsfx3d/another-deep-freeze/README.md

 sameTxn === txn // true
 ```

-This will make `txn` immutable at all depths
+This will make `txn` immutable at all depths.

 ## Contributing